October 16th, 2008 / by Kevin

 In this way, John Lahr, writing in the New Yorker, is able to recognize Liev Schreiber’s bravura performance in Cymbeline for what it is: nakedly emotional, a phrase that has nothing to do with the fact that Lahr received an “Off-Broadway Obie” from his 19 year-old P.A. in the back row during the third act.

-Or, to put it in language a bit closer to your vernacular: when we used to drink Country Kwencher Boone’s Farm every Friday night down in your mom’s basement, the fact that your older brother kept calling me a fag for not agreeing to arm wrestle him in no way colored my ability to cherish the time you and I spent together.
+Or, to put it in language a bit closer to your vernacular: when we used to drink Country Kwencher Boone’s Farm every Friday night down in your mom’s basement, the fact that your older brother kept calling me a dickbag for not agreeing to arm wrestle him in no way colored my ability to cherish the time you and I spent together.

 The truly accurate review is the product of a culture of calipers and hairnets: delimit the stimuli and disregard outlier emotions.
 Equality in pursuit of objectivity.
-Every new experience approached as though it were a Sanitaco.
+Every new experience approached as though it were a SaniTaco.
 I believe there is value in the cultivation of this ability, and I’m glad there are people who do it, but I don’t think I need to tell you I have no interest in living my life that way.

 Josh, I’ve been really stressed and sad lately.
 I know you could tell from my last post, and the sob-choked messages I leave on your voicemail every night around 2 AM, which you do not return, but I know that’s just your way of helping me remain strong by teaching me to lower my expectations.